 6) Acceptance Agent Fee, paid to the library This $25 per application fee is a set by the Department of State and charged by all passport acceptance agencies.
 You can pay this fee with cash, check or a credit/debit card.

 Any undamaged passport that was issued to an adult within the last 15 years (i.e. expired within the last 5 years), and does not involve a name change, should be renewed by mail.
 Name changes by marriage or court order can also be done with a renewal by mail, as long as the original marriage license or court order can be sent with the application.
 You should use a DS-82 form, which can be picked up at the library or is available on the National Passport Agency website.
 This completed form should then be mailed with the applicant’s old passport, a new picture, and a check to the US Department of State for the applicable fee.
-There are two addresses listed in the instructions for this form, for regular or expedited service.
+There are three addresses listed in the instructions for this form, for regular or expedited service.
 If you choose expedited service, your check needs to include the $60 per application expedite fee.